Author: Teresa Johnson

 The Archery Trade Association has made an important stride in its counterfeiting crackdown by making its logo available to all member companies who manufacture original bowhunting and archery products.
 Effective immediately, ATA-member manufacturers can begin using the logo on original products, per the organization’s updated terms and conditions.
-Members who wish to use the logo should contact Joy Bastawrous, ATA's senior marketing manager, for guidelines and logo files.
+Members who wish to use the logo should contact Allison Jasper, ATA’s director of marketing and communications, for guidelines and logo files.

 The ATA Board of Directors recently voted to change the organization’s membership terms and conditions, and its bylaws, to reflect a strict no-tolerance policy against counterfeiting.
 While the use of the logo does not constitute an endorsement of any product by the ATA, it is a strong step forward against knock-off products.
 Permitting this use of the ATA logo allows manufacturers to represent that their product is genuine, and not an unauthorized copy or imitation of an original manufactured by someone else.